Texas border wall project receives over $450K in donations, a week after Gov. Greg Abbott announced plans - News Break

 Texas border wall project receives over $450K in donations, a week after Gov. Greg Abbott announced plans

 Over the span of about a week, Texas received $459,000 in private donations for the state’s planned wall at the southern border, the governor’s office said Wednesday.
-The identities of the donors and how much they donated to the wall construction are not readily available and can only be obtained through public information requests, a spokesperson for Abbott said.
-Eventually, Abbott’s office said, the total donations figure will be available online on a website that currently solicits people to donate.www.expressnews.com
+This comes after Gov. Greg Abbott said he would reallocate $250 million in state funds as a “down payment” for the project — while crowdfunding some of the remaining costs.
+That means there is $709,000 set aside for the wall’s construction so far.elpasoheraldpost.com